Warwick-Solar/scope/README.md

 where the 'sd_thresh' parameter is the threshold at which the sift of each IMF will stop.
 ![](./use-case/1st_EMD.png)

 The trend of the signal is estimated using the 'emd_trend' function.
 This function identifies modes with periods exceeding a fraction of the total signal duration (denoted by the 'cutoff' parameter) and the residual as the trend of the signal.
+This cutoff is 0.4*signal length by default, which means that mode with less than 2.5 oscillations is considered as part of the trend.
 ```python
 modes = emd_trend(modes, t)
 trend_emd = modes[:, -1]